 There were a decent number of birds around, but nothing unusual.
 All three species of Colorado nuthatch were there in flocks.
 There were also other hikers, some bikers, and some horseback riders, but never in numbers that made me feel crowded.

-It was a pleasant hike in a pleasant place, but 30 miles from home is a bit far for me to make it a regular exercise spot.
+It was a pleasant hike in a pleasant place, but it’s a bit too from home for me to make it a regular exercise spot.
 See the clouds in the photo above?
 They mark the Palmer Divide.
 On my way home, as I crossed back over, the day once again became gray, overcast, and damp.
 It wasn’t until later in the afternoon that the sun broke through near home.